Je l'ai été trois fois: Plot

-The matured actor Jean Renneval has a secret affair with the wife of a well-heeled merchant.
-When Renneval has to play a clergyman, he visits the wife while still in costume.
-That's the day when the cuckolded husband sees the two of them together.
-Renneval tries to defuse the situation by pretending he was a real clergyman.
-But this leads to some new problems for Renneval.
+Jean Renneval, a seasoned actor, is having an affair with the wife of a wealthy merchant.
+When he is required to perform as a clergyman, he visits her while still in costume.
+This is when the deceived husband encounters them together.
+Renneval attempts to defuse the situation by claiming he is an actual clergyman, but this action leads to further complications for him.